Forth Junction Heritage Society applauds all preservation

 Trail as well as an original building from the original townsite of

-Innisfail is the current preferred location for the Forth Junction
+Innisfail is the current preferred location for the planned Forth Junction

 Heritage Society's future multi-use heritage rail park.